 Strategic Plan

 In 2017 the Museum adopted a new five-year strategic plan.
-This plan was built on public feedback gathered formally through a 2015 survey, and informally from visitor and community feedback between 2015-2017.
-The Board of Directors and Curator formalized the written plan in 2016.
+This plan was built on public feedback gathered formally through a 2015 survey, and informally from visitor and community feedback.
 The plan outlines four key areas that will guide the Museum’s activities over the next five years: Collections Management Documentation and Storage, Community Investment, Exhibit Renewal, and Accessing History through Outreach and Programming.

 Staff

-Curator Kira Westby is originally from Peterborough, Ontario, Treaty 20 Michi Saagiig Anishinaabeg traditional territory.
+Kira is originally from Peterborough, Ontario.
 She received her Honours Bachelor of Arts in Archaeology and History from Wilfrid Laurier University in 2010, and a Masters in Public History from the University of Western Ontario in 2011.
-Prior to moving to Smithers she worked at the archaeological collections facility Sustainable Archaeology: Western in London Ontario for three years.
+Prior to moving to Smithers she worked at the archaeological collections facility Sustainable Archaeology: Western in London, Ontario for three years.
 While living in London, Kira was the Emerging Leaders Representative on the London Advisory Committee on Heritage.
 Kira has been Curator of the Bulkley Valley Museum since November 2014.
 She is the Secretary of the BC Historical Federation, and serves as a Director with Tourism Smithers and the Wetzin’kwa Community Forest Corporation.

 Email Kira: curator@bvmuseum.org